Lepton-induced reactions on nuclei in a wide kinematical regime: Results

 \subsection{MINERvA LE inclusive data}

-The MINERvA LE experiment works with the same neutrino beam as NOvA, but - contrary to NOvA - it sits directly in the beam.
-The latter leads to a broader energy distribution with a peak at about 3.5 Gev.
-A comparison of the inclusive data \cite{MINERvA:2020zzv} had shown that v 2019 of GiBUU gave a significantly too low cross section.
+The MINERvA low-energy (LE) experiment works with the same neutrino beam as NOvA, but - contrary to NOvA - it sits directly in the beam.
+The latter leads to a broader energy distribution with a peak at about 3.5 GeV.
+A comparison of the inclusive data \cite{MINERvA:2020zzv} had shown that v2019 of GiBUU gave a significantly too low cross section.
 In version 2021 this had been cured by an ad-hoc increase of all cross sections in the SIS region by constant factors.

-In Figs.\ \ref{fig:minervaleldefparms} and \ref{fig:minervaletdefparms} we, therefore, now show the comparison for the longitudinal and transverse momentum distributions obtained with the present version where the $\Delta$ formfactor and the RES contribution were chosen such as to optimize the description of the NOvA data.
+In Figs.\ \ref{fig:minervaleldefparms} and \ref{fig:minervaletdefparms} we, therefore, now show the comparison for the longitudinal and transverse momentum distributions obtained with the present version where the $\Delta$ formfactor and the background contribution were chosen such as to optimize the description of the NOvA data.
 The agreement of the GiBUU results with the data is nearly perfect.

 The DIS contribution extends over the whole momentum range in both figures.
-For larger $p_T$ and $p_L$ it is of the same magnitude as the BG contribution.
-In the peak regions of both distributions he dominant contributions are those of the non-resonant background BG, $\Delta$ excitation and QE scattering, in that order .
-The 2p2h contribution is fairly small.
+For larger $p_T$ and $p_L$ it is the dominant distribution.
+The analysis of the $W$ distribution in Fig.\ \ref{fig:Wdistr}) shows that these DIS events come mainly from the $W$ region between 2 and 3 GeV, where the BG processes and the true DIS processes overlap.
+In the peak regions of both distributions the dominant contributions are those of the non-resonant background BG, $\Delta$ excitation and QE scattering.
+The 2p2h contribution as well as the resonance contribution is small.
+The BG component is comparable to that for the electron experiment at 2.222 GeV (see Fig.\ \ref{fig:eAr}).
+For the electron experiment with its fixed energy and angle the invariant mass is limited to the region $W < 1.7$ GeV whereas the inclusive MINERvA LE distribution reaches out to significantly higher $W$ (see Fig.\ \ref{fig:Wdistr}).